Afro–Puerto Ricans: Religion

+Academia

+The role of freed slaves has been analyzed in documents, with particular theses taking a socio critical approach.
+Most of the literature and investigations, however, center around those that remained slaves.
+In Historia de la Esclavitud Negra en Puerto Rico, Luis Díaz Soler dedicated a chapter to free blacks.
+Fernando Picó touched upon the sudject in Libertad y Servidumbre.
+La Esclavitud Urbana en San Juan (Mariano Negrón, Raúl Mayo) and Literatura Negra del Siglo XIX also explore how free blacks influenced Puerto Rico.

 Current demographics

 Considering the 2020 Census is the first to allow respondents to apply multiple races in their responses, there is considerable overlap that while appearing contradictory is in reality reflective of Puerto Rico's mixed history and population.
 As of the 2020 Census, 17.1% of Puerto Ricans identify as white, 17.5% identify as black or black in combination with another race, 2.3% as Amerindian, 0.3% as Asian, and 74% as "Some Other Race Alone or in Combination."
 Although estimates vary, most sources estimate that about 60% of Puerto Ricans have significant African ancestry.
-The vast majority of black people in Puerto Rico are Afro-Puerto Rican, meaning they have been in Puerto Rico for generations, usually since the slave trade, forming an important part of Puerto Rican culture and society.
+The vast majority of black people in Puerto Rico are Afro–Puerto Rican, meaning they have been in Puerto Rico for generations, usually since the slave trade, forming an important part of Puerto Rican culture and society.
 Recent black immigrants have come to Puerto Rico, mainly from the Dominican Republic, Haiti, and other Latin American and Caribbean countries, and to a lesser extent directly from Africa as well.
 Many black migrants from the United States and the Virgin Islands have moved and settled in Puerto Rico.
-Also, many Afro-Puerto Ricans have migrated out of Puerto Rico, namely to the United States.
+Also, many Afro–Puerto Ricans have migrated out of Puerto Rico, namely to the United States.
 There and in the US Virgin Islands, they make up the bulk of the U.S. Afro-Latino population.